Light of Dead Stars Film Project

 This feature-length script is in nine chapters.
 First chapter here (PDF).

 This project is currently in pre-production with Land Made Films.
-The plan is to assemble cast and crew and funding (of roughly £1500) to film the first chapter, plus key shots and micro-scenes (as cutaway/flashbacks) as a roughly 20-minute proof of concept short, with which to raise funds for the full feature (actors will then be paid).
+The plan is to assemble cast and crew and funding (of roughly £1500) to film a “Proof of World” short of roughly 25-minutes with which to then raise funds for the full feature.
+For this preliminary shoot, everyone will be working for free (expenses-only).
+If sufficient funds are then raised for the feature, actors will receive back-pay (minimum wage) and agreed on wage for any further work moving forward.

-The most likely location for the first shoot (3–5 days) will be Northampton, around March 2024.
+The most likely location for the first shoot (5–7 days) will be Northampton and London, around April 2024.

 Be advised: Land-Made Films is a covid-non-conforming, mRNA-wary, and NRW (Not Remotely Woke) company for intrepid souls willing to swim against the rising tide of totalitarianism, and risk all for an authentic creative community experience.